News - DelRicht Research

 1

-DelRicht Research is proud to highlight the outstanding performance of Dr. Patrick Dennis and the New Orleans site team at Touro Medical Center in a recent Phase 2 clinical trial evaluating an investigational therapy for adults with uncontrolled hypertension.
-The study, designed to assess safety and efficacy across 40 U.S....
+DelRicht Research is proud to highlight the exceptional performance of Dr. Patrick Dennis and his team at Touro Medical Center in New Orleans, LA, whose site achieved top-tier enrollment results in a Phase 2 clinical trial focused on obesity and Type 2 diabetes (T2DM).
+Their ability to rapidly activate, enroll,...

 1